sowbug/paSSSphrase/README.md

 * I etched in a plastic peanut-butter jar at 9.3 volts for exactly five minutes.
 I saw about 1.6 amps current throughout.
 * About every 90 seconds I brushed the surface of the tokens with an old toothbrush to remove the brown gunk.
 * Clean afterward with acetone.
-* Consider laminating the tokens to reduce oxidization risk.
+* Consider laminating the tokens to reduce oxidization risk, as well as to cover the sharp edges.